 Link works with schools, local communities and government to improve the quality of education.
 Together we help girls and boys to learn better and develop the foundational skills they need to lead productive and happy lives.
 All of our work is based on a “whole district approach”.
 Rather than creating islands of excellence, we work with every school in a district to help them make improvements that any school, anywhere, could make.
-We don’t build schools or buy furniture, as we have seen that schools can make big improvements with what they already have.
 We want to help them get to the root of the problem and make lasting change.

 School Performance Review and Improvement Planning

 We know that access to accurate information, used to good effect, empowers communities, schools and local government to improve the quality of education.
 However, accurate information and good management skills are not always available.
 Our innovative School Performance Review (SPR) process supports districts to collect, analyse, share and use information to improve the education which schools deliver.
 With this information, schools know where they should focus their resources to improve, and where they should celebrate good achievements.
 Schools can analyse their strengths and weaknesses and jointly agree on targets for their School Improvement Plan.

 Social accountability monitoring - participation, transparency and accountability

 Social Accountability Monitoring is when the people who use or benefit from a service, such as a school, are involved in assessing how good it is.
 Consultation with community members, parents, and learners is a core part of School Performance Review.
 Their opinions and experiences reflect how well a school is fulfilling its responsibilities and meeting children’s needs.

 Schools hold community meetings or School Performance Appraisal Meetings (SPAM) to share the results of School Performance Review with the wider community.
 SPAMs make the school’s performance transparent, so everyone is aware of its strengths and weaknesses.
 Community members are encouraged to reflect on this and to add their own views.